 America’s VetDogs instructors have special permission to bring socialization items into the prison such as strange hats, umbrellas, skateboards and battery operated toys into the prison so that the puppies get properly socialized to things out in the “real world” and don’t become institutionalized.
 Each weekend, puppies go home with a volunteer, some of whom are prison staff.
 These “weekend puppy raisers” teach house manners, socialize them to car rides, traffic noise and visit stores, restaurants and hospitals so that they will be confident wherever their future veteran partner will go.

 When puppies reach adulthood and the instructor feels they are mature enough, the dogs then go back to America's VetDogs for assessment, final training and client matching.
 Statistics have shown that prison raised dogs are usually so skilled they are able to go through the final training process in half the normal time of a home raised dog.

 Are you interested in becoming a weekend puppy raiser?
-If you live in or close to Connecticut, Florida, Maine, Massachusetts, Maryland, or Virginia and are interested in our Weekend Puppy Raising program, please click the button below:
+If you live in or close to Connecticut, Florida, Maine, Massachusetts, Maryland, or Pennsylvania and are interested in our Weekend Puppy Raising program, please click the button below:

 Weekend Puppy Raising